yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-24-pseudo-inverse.md

 ### Solving the optimization problem

-All of this may be nice conceptually but of very little practical use if we can't solve Equation (8).
-But as you may expect, I was not going to [rant] for multiple pages to conclude by *"This problem has no solution, too bad, all we just did was utterly useless"*.
+All of this may be nice conceptually, but is of very little practical use if we can't solve Equation (8).
+But as you may expect, I was not going to ramble for multiple pages to conclude by *"This problem has no solution, too bad, all we just did was utterly useless"*.

 So spoiler, alert: